jineshparakh/WebSpider/README.md

 ### 1. Description

-**Web Spider<sup>(&beta;)</sup>** is an **N level Multithreaded Web Crawler** which *dives N levels deep and extracts data from the webpages to provide valuable insights and statistics on the data scrapped.* It used a ***Breadth First Search*** type of approach for crawling the web.
+**Web Spider<sup>(&beta;)</sup>** is an **N level Multithreaded Web Spider** which *dives N levels deep and extracts data from the webpages to provide valuable insights and statistics on the data scrapped.* It used a ***Breadth First Search*** type of approach for crawling the web.
 It **crawls through webpages level by level in an asynchronous manner using multithreading and extracts words and sentences/phrases from them to give some wonderful statistical insights on the data extracted**.

 You can find the deployed project [here](https://my-web-spider.herokuapp.com/)